denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Main method finished!
 ```

-For the exam, just remember that by default, user-defined threads are not daemons, and the program will wait for them to finish.
+**==For the exam, just remember that by default, user-defined threads are not daemons, and the program will wait for them to finish.==**
 ### Managing a Thread’s Life Cycle

 ![[Pasted image 20240520194402.png]]